 Brenda: Whatever that is, I hope it's less than an hour.

 - Re-imagined Battlestar Galactica averts this, except for some documents visible onscreen in Armistice Station in the Miniseries, which use original-series terminology.
 Spoken dialogue and other writings have "years", "minutes", etc.

 - In Doctor Who, Daleks use "rels" to indicate a short period of time, which varies between about one and two seconds from one episode to another.

 - In Babylon 5, Drazi cycle not Drazi week.
 Cycle Drazi year.
 It can be assumed that almost all species have their own time units, but the Babylon station runs on Earth time.
-Some early episodes referred to on-station time in terms of "cycles", but this was dropped in favor of standard Earth time units.
+Some early episodes referred to on-station time in terms of "cycles" (the writers never quite agreed how long a cycle was; the Drazi example was meant as a joke about that), but this was dropped in favor of standard Earth time units.

-- The planet in the Star Trek: Voyager episode “Time and Again” used rotations, intervals, and fractions.
+- The planet in "Time and Again" used rotations, intervals, and fractions.
 And Hindu-Arabic numerals.

 - The Forgotten Realms has the "tenday", which some nations call a "ride."
 Hilarity sometimes ensues due to confusion, when a person says "two rides" and listeners think they mean two days of riding.